Techno-code/GameJamItch/README.md

 - You have to find the bug in a code
 - You are a bug trying to avoid getting hit by a swatter
 - Clicker Game about ants
+- Ants want to eat you, dodge them!